-- application located on the MIS Secure Area or by updating its Resource Registration information respectively. - (b) All devices included in the AVR control system including but not limited to synchronous condensers, static Volt-Ampere reactive (VAr) compensators, static synchronous compensators (STATCOMs), and switchable shunt reactive devices required to meet Protocol Section 3.15, Voltage Support, shall be included in the AVR test and set to regulate the transmission level voltage at the Point of Interconnection (POI).
+- application located on the MIS Secure Area or by updating its Resource Registration information respectively. - (b) All devices included in the AVR control system including but not limited to synchronous condensers, static Volt-Ampere reactive (VAr) compensators, static synchronous compensators (STATCOMs), and switchable shunt reactive devices required to meet Protocol Section 3.15, Voltage Support, shall be included in the AVR test and set to regulate the transmission level voltage at the Point of Interconnection Bus (POIB).

-[NOGRR204 and NOGRR210: Replace paragraph (2) above with the following upon system implementation of NPRR989 or NPRR1005, respectively:]
+[NOGRR204: Replace paragraph (2) above with the following upon system implementation of NPRR989:]